MouseLand/stringer-pachitariu-et-al-2018b/README.md

 It relies on data deposited on figshare at:

-Carsen Stringer, Marius Pachitariu, Nicholas Steinmetz, Matteo Carandini, Kenneth D. Harris Recordings of ten thousand neurons in visual cortex in response to 2,800 natural images. (link)
+Carsen Stringer, Marius Pachitariu, Nicholas Steinmetz, Matteo Carandini, Kenneth D. Harris. *Recordings of ten thousand neurons in visual cortex in response to 2,800 natural images.* (link)

 Here's the data description.